the future of the hospitality industry

-We believe the pop up restaurant is the future of the hospitality industry.
+We believe the pop up shop is the future of the retail/hospitality industry.
 Consumers don't blink an eye when they see a bank in a grocery store, or Amazon in Kohls.
-Why should consumers blink an eye when they see two restaurant entrepreneurs under the same roof?
+Why should consumers blink an eye when they see two entrepreneurs under the same roof?

 Any business owner that has experienced the process of leasing a commercial location can tell you it is an expensive and stressful proposition.
 Let's assume you wanted to rent a modest 1700 sq. ft. space in a busy retail area.
 For prospective, Smoothie King and Subway are typically this size.

 Using current market rates in our immediate area, the rent at a location of this size would easily be in excess of $5,000 per month (without utilities and expenses).
 If you're skeptical, just call.